Nineteen Ninety Now

 Nineteen Ninety Now is a collaborative album by Celph Titled and Buckwild.
 It was released on October 26, 2010.
+Notably, the beats used on the album were mostly created by Buckwild between 1994 and 1995, and lay unused for fifteen years, hence the LP's title.

 Reception

 Nineteen Ninety Now received critical acclaim from music critics.
 Nathan Rabin of The A.V.
 Club described Nineteen Ninety Now as "one of the tightest, funniest, and most consistent hip-hop albums of the year."
 In December 2010, it was named the "Slept-On" album of the year by HipHopDX.